 Tobacco is used in the form of smoking, chewing, sniffing, and dipping.
 Among them, smoking is the most prevalent form.
-There are many diseases caused by smoking like peripheral arterial disease, stroke, heart diseases, and lung diseases like chronic obstructive pulmonary disease
+There are many diseases caused by smoking, like peripheral arterial disease, stroke, heart disease, and lung diseases like chronic obstructive pulmonary disease

-4. Colon and rectum.
+Colon and rectum.

-Effects of Smoking on the Body:
+What Are the Side-Effects of Smoking on the Body?

 Some of the side effects of smoking are: